Monday Quote Frenzy - Bullshit

 The definition of bullshit is precise:

 [A] statement … grounded neither in a belief that it is true nor, as a lie must be, in a belief that it is not true.
-It is just this lack of connection to a concern with truth – this indifference to how things really are – that I regard as of the essence of bullshit.
+It is just this lack of connection to a concern with truth – this indifference to how things really are – that I regard as of the essence of bullshit.and

 This is the crux of the distinction between [the bullshitter] and the liar.
 Both he and the liar represent themselves falsely as endeavoring to communicate the truth.
 The success of each depends upon deceiving us about that.
 But the fact about himself that the liar hides is that he is attempting to lead us away from a correct apprehension of reality; we are not to know that he wants us to believe something he supposes to be false.
 The fact about himself that the bullshitter hides, on the other hand, is that the truth-values of his statements are of no central interest to him; what we are not to understand is that his intention is neither to report the truth nor to conceal it.
 This does not mean that his speech is anarchically impulsive, but that the motive guiding and controlling it is unconcerned with how the things about which he speaks truly are.